- Bosch, Hieronymus

 Hieronymous Bosch died in 1516; on 9 August of that year his funeral mass was attended by members of the Brotherhood of Our Lady.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[Hand, John Oliver and Martha Wolff.
+Early Netherlandish Painting.
+The Collections of the National Gallery of Art Systematic Catalogue.
+Washington, D.C., 1986: 15.]

 - Tolnay, Charles de.
 Hieronymus Bosch.
 Basel, 1937 (Engl. ed., with cat., New York, 1966).